-IDEA in Teaching and Learning: Smith and TCI Grants
+Innovation in Teaching and Learning: Smith and TCI Grants

-Transformational Change Initiative (TCI) IDEA Grants were launched in 2022, supporting collaborations and projects of varying scope and they can be of short duration, say a summer or fall.
+- Transformational Change Initiative (TCI) IDEA grants were launched in 2022, supporting collaborations and projects of varying scope and they can be of short duration, say a summer or fall.
 Graduate students and postdoctoral fellows working with a faculty member can work on projects that foster conversation, reflection, insight, and understanding of IDEA within the WSU community; support interactions between WSU campuses and surrounding communities; and produce materials/resources that advance the university’s equity work in all teaching and learning contexts.
 Projects could be, for example, interdepartmental or intercampus, involve workshops and reading groups, advance antiracist approaches to teaching, and more — the possibilities are boundless.

 Faculty Efforts in General Education

-Richard G. Law Excellence Award for Undergraduate Teaching is a special faculty award that acknowledges extraordinary efforts in teaching by faculty participating in University Common Requirements (UCORE) programming.
+The Richard G. Law Excellence Award for Undergraduate Teaching is a special faculty award that acknowledges extraordinary efforts in teaching by faculty participating in University Common Requirements (UCORE) programming.
 The Law Award has been awarded every year since 2013.

 Smith Teaching and Learning Grants

-Each spring DAESA accepts applications for Smith Teaching and Learning Grants.
+Each spring DAESA accepts applications for Smith Teaching and Learning grants.
 Visit our Smith grants page to download a copy of the request for proposals and apply for a grant.

-Applications for Smith grants are due March 14, 2022.
+Applications for Smith grants are due in spring.

-TCI IDEA Grants
+TCI Idea Grants

-Each spring DAESA accepts applications for TCI IDEAS Grants.
-Visit our TCI IDEA Grants page to download a copy of the request for proposals and apply for a grant.
+Each spring DAESA accepts applications for TCI IDEAS grants.
+Visit our TCI IDEA grants page to download a copy of the request for proposals and apply for a grant.

-Applications for 2022 TCI IDEA Grants are due April 4, 2022.
+Applications for TCI IDEA grants are due in spring.